Last Updated on April 19, 2022 by Rei Garnet

 How can rabbits die from not eating hay?

-In order to know how important hay is to your rabbit’s diet, you must first understand what would happen if your rabbit stops eating it.
+In order to know how important hay is to your rabbit’s diet, you must first understand what would happen if your rabbit stopped eating it.

 Here are the ways your rabbit could die if they’re not eating hay: